R2Northstar/NorthstarWiki/docs/using-northstar/advanced.md

 ### Regular Profile

 The first thing you want to do while creating a new profile is to have a Northstar release version downloaded and ready to be used.
-You will only need the `R2Northstar` folder from this second version, as the rest of the `NorthstarRelease.vX.Y.Z.zip` doesn't matter to creating additional profiles
+You will only need the `R2Northstar` folder from this second version, as the rest of the `NorthstarRelease.vX.Y.Z.zip` doesn't matter to creating additional profiles.

 You'll want to rename the `R2Northstar` folder to whatever you prefer it to be called, such as `R2NorthstarNoMods` if you'd like to have a normal Northstar installation without using additional mods.
 These profiles act entirely independently from the other folders, meaning you can use a mod in a folder without it affecting any others.
 The only downside to this, however, is that they must all be updated independently when a Northstar update is released.
 You can install any mods that you would like to `YourProfileName/mods`, and they will load when launching it, though, just like core mods, additional mods will all also need to be updated independently.